-My main instrument for many years has been a version of the Turkish yaylı tanbur, mostly built and modified by myself from raw materials as well as instruments acquired in the U.S. and İstanbul.
-Gaining inspiration from multiple traditions of acoustic instrument making including the Asiatic/Kazakh kobuz/qobyz/kobyz, Turkish Yaylı tanbur, and the European rebec, the kobuur design aims to introduce a new and approachable way to access nuanced acoustic sounds.
+My main instrument for many years has been a short-scale fretless version of the yaylı tanbur, mostly built and modified by myself from raw materials as well as instruments acquired in the U.S. and İstanbul.
+Gaining inspiration from multiple traditions of acoustic instrument making including the Asiatic Kazakh kobuz/qobyz/kobyz, Turkish Yaylı tanbur, and the European rebec, the kobuúr design aims to introduce a new and approachable way to access nuanced acoustic sounds.
 Also, a type of plucked zither and lyre and a few other designs are in the works.
-I am also currently having master tanbur maker Mustafa Gencer build a custom short-scale fretless yaylı tanbur.
+I am also currently having master tanbur maker Mustafa Gencer build a traditional Turkish-style yaylı tanbur.

 an object that is thought to have magic powers and to bring good luck